 The provider may also be vulnerable in relation to backing any claims about its offerings in the market and/or student success.
 Failure to undertake external referencing may limit awareness of recent advances or leave a provider ‘reinventing the wheel’ when an external reference may have been equally suitable, perhaps at lower cost.
 A lack of international perspective also jeopardises any claims that may be made about the quality and standing of Australian higher education.

-Failure to undertake some form of peer review of assessment may result in local grading and marking outcomes tracking away from standards in the wider academic community.
+Failure to undertake some form of peer review of assessment that is fit for the specific purpose may result in local grading and marking outcomes tracking away from standards in the wider academic community.

 This part of the guidance note covers the full extent of the Standards, and corresponding evidence that TEQSA may require, in relation to external referencing.